 - Goals for next 5 years.

-Author insist on writing this every day to cement it in our mind and keep our actions aligned with our goals.
-This serves as daily reminder and inspire us to wake up and face the day and thrive for becoming better.
+- The author insists on writing this every day to cement it in our minds and keep our actions aligned with our goals.
+This serves as a daily reminder and inspires us to wake up and face the day and thrive for becoming better.

-Goals may change time to time as we experience life and our perspective broadens as we move along.
+- Goals may change from time to time as we experience life and our perspective broadens as we move along.
 Each part of this exercise and its significance is nicely explained in the book.

 2) KNOWLEDGE –

-In part two of this one hour Vijay Eswaran suggests to spend 20 minutes for acquiring knowledge.
+In part two of this one hour, Vijay Eswaran suggests spending 20 minutes for acquiring knowledge.

-Pick a book for the sake of pursuit of knowledge and read for 15 minutes and try to remember key points and note it down in the book in next 5 minutes.
+Pick a book for the sake of pursuit of knowledge read for 15 minutes try to remember key points and note them down in the book in the next 5 minutes.